DAI 2026 · Hong Kong8th International Conference on Distributed AIHong Kong · Nov 29 - Dec 2, 2026

 The AI Paper Track plans to recognize outstanding submissions through the following award categories:

-• Centaur Award: for the strongest human-AI collaborative paper, recognizing research in which human direction and AI agency are combined especially effectively.
+• Centaur Award: for an excellent human-AI collaborative submission where human direction and AI agency are combined especially effectively and transparently.

-• Scientific Breakthrough Award: for a paper that produces genuine new knowledge, selected by vote of a human expert jury.
+• Scientific Breakthrough Award: for a submission that produces genuine new knowledge or a high-potential scientific finding, selected by human expert judgment.

 Call · 08